infiniflow/ragflow/docs/guides/run_health_check.md

 # Run health check on RAGFlow's dependencies

-Double check the health status of RAGFlow's dependencies.
+Double-check the health status of RAGFlow's dependencies.

 The operation of RAGFlow depends on four services: